Nek5000/nekRS/CONTRIBUTING.md

 Thank you for considering contributing to nekRS!
 Here are a few important things you should know about contributing:

-* Please create a pull request (PR) on GitHub merging into the latest master.
+* Please create a pull request (PR) on GitHub merging into the latest next branch.

 * We prefer a PR for one thing at a time.
 If you have many contributions, please split them in different PRs.